 I took care of my body by eating well, resting, walking, meditating, studying, and praying.
 We bought a few birth supplies.
 We were not careless.
 We were responsible.
 We understood the weight of birth.
 (I had already had two boys!)

 I trusted my body and baby.
-I trusted God and His answer to my prayers.
+I trusted Source the answer to my prayers.
 I trusted that I would be safe.
 I trusted that if we did need medical care that it was available.
 I trusted that my body was built to birth the little girls that followed our two lovely boys.
 I trusted my intuition and knowledge about my body and about birth.

 During their births I felt empowered.
 I felt free to use the power of my deep voice.
 I loved being able to not have anyone check my cervix during labor.
 I loved using my own bath and bed for support.
 I loved the little sanctuary of our bedroom for Wheezer’s birth and I really loved that my mindfulness and meditation really did come to fruition as Mimi slid quickly into the world in my safe cave that was our bathroom.

 I felt fully alive with no one watching me.
 Jordan is so good to not stare.
 His looks were intentional and piercing but in a way that made me feel his love and support.
 He understood my body’s abilities and held space for me and our daughters to come into the world.
 I felt mine and Jordan’s ancestors supporting us.
 I felt them near me.
 I heard their voices whisper to me when Wheezer was almost born.
 I actually felt both of my daughters rotate after their heads were out so that their little bodies could slide out easily.
 I felt ecstatic and alive and free.
-Jordan and I were fully connected and I still feel I have a deep connection to Mother Eve and Father Adam, and Mary and Joseph for birthing with only my husband being physically present.
+Jordan and I were fully connected.

 Birth is normal.
 Birth is raw.
 Birth is lovely.